-Lewd Act with a minor penalties
+Lewd Act with a Minor Penalties

 The penalties and sentencing vary considerably depending on the child's age at the time of the lewd acts.
 For example, If the child was less than 14 years old at the time of the lewd acts, the offense is a felony, punishable by either probation and up to one year in the county jail, or a term of three to eight years in California State Prison.
-If the offense involved the used of force, violence, duress, or threats, the potential prison sentencing range is enhanced to 5 to 10 years.
+If the offense involved the use of force, violence, duress, or threats, the potential prison sentencing range is enhanced to 5 to 10 years.
 Further, if the defendant has a prior conviction of a sex crime he or she may be classified under California's habitual sexual offender law.
 This classification could expose the defendant to a sentence of 25 years to life in prison.

 If the minor was 14 or 15 at the time of the offense, and the defendant was at least 10 years older than the minor, the offense can be charged according to prosecutorial discretion either as a misdemeanor or a felony.
 This decision is dependent on the facts of the case and the defendant's prior criminal history.
-As a misdemeanor, the offense carries a probation and a potential one year sentence in the county jail.
-As a felony, the penalty is either probation and up to one year county jail, or 16 months to 3 years in California State Prison.
+As a misdemeanor, the offense carries probation and a potential one year sentence in the county jail.
+As a felony, the penalty is either probation and up to one year in county jail, or 16 months to 3 years in California State Prison.
 If the victim child was under 14, the offense is classified as a violent felony and, therefore, qualifying as a strike under California's Three Strikes Law.

 Consent Is Not a Defense

-It is not a defense that the child may have consented to the act; however a charge of lewd acts with a child can be challenged on the basis of whether or not the incident occurred or that of mistaken identity.
+It is not a defense that the child may have consented to the act; however, a charge of lewd acts with a child can be challenged on the basis of whether or not the incident occurred or that of mistaken identity.
 Although false reporting of incidence does occur the primary basis of a defense is likely to hinge on the identity of the offender and what type of conduct occurred, which will likely be the product of testimony from the alleged victim and sources of circumstantial evidence.

-Given the high risk involved with a lewd acts with a child charge, it is important to seek experienced counsel if you are the subject of an investigation or are detained by law enforcement.
+Given the high risk involved with lewd acts with a child charge, it is important to seek experienced counsel if you are the subject of an investigation or are detained by law enforcement.
 Regardless of whether or not the case proceeds to trial, the seriousness of a California lewd acts with a child charge requires the assistance of a skilled and committed California criminal lawyer who knows every legal argument when defending clients.